orbitdb-archive/orbit-web/README.md

 `npm run dist`

 *This script will add `dist/` to IPFS and the last hash in the output is a distributable directory in IPFS.*

+### Publish

+*This automatically opens an issue in ipfs/ops-requests with the hash of the build.
+You will need to have a GitHub basic authentication token called `$NODE_GITHUB_ISSUE_BOT` with `repos` scope enabled in order for this to work.*

+`make publish`

 ### Clean